-18. At the time LOTW purchased the Main Street properties and before 2014, noncommercial uses were neither a permitted nor a specially permitted use in the C-1 district under the ordinance in effect at the time ("Ordinance 1986").
+18. At the time LOTW purchased the Main Street properties and before 2014, noncommercial uses were not allowed in the C-1 district under the ordinance in effect at the time ("Ordinance 1986").
 Nevertheless, several noncommercial uses were operating in the C-1 district, including the Village Hall, the Village Library, the Walthill Senior Center, the Olive Branch Masonic Lodge, and LOTW's current building.
 The Village did not take any enforcement action against these uses.